saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 OSError: Error from Rust: number is less than or equal to 2
 ```

-It took some code, but in my opinion, not that hard to use after having it setup.
+It took quite a bit of code to put that in!
+Still not too hard in my opinion.

 ## Closing thoughts.